 The Kehler Liddell Gallery is honored to present NEW HAVEN’S OWN WINFRED REMBERT, featuring stories of African American lives in the Deep South during the era of segregation, boldly told on hand-tooled, dyed leather, on exhibit from Thursday, July 31- Sunday, August 31 at Kehler Liddell’s Westville storefront gallery.
 An Opening Reception will be held on Sunday, August 3, from 3:00-6:00pm, and there will be two screenings of the award-winning documentary ALL ME: The Life and Times of Winfred Rembert, to be held at the gallery on August 16 and August 21 at 7:00pm.
 The August 16 screening will be followed by a discussion with the artist and the film’s director Vivian Ducat.
 On August 21, Rembert will do a carving demonstration at 6:00pm, prior to the screening.
 Both the exhibit and screenings are free and open to the public.

-The show, organized by Kehler Liddell Gallery member artists Marjorie Wolfe and Hank Paper, provides an opportunity to see and hear, first-hand, the story of this remarkable man’s journey from a boy growing up picking cotton in Cuthbert, Georgia, to a young man protesting segregation in Americus, GA in the 1960s, as well as his transformation from a victim of racial injustice and bigotry to a renowned folk artist and raconteur.
+The show, organized by Kehler Liddell Gallery member artists Marjorie Wolfe and Hank Paper, with special thanks to Rod and Penny Cook, provides an opportunity to see and hear, first-hand, the story of this remarkable man’s journey from a boy growing up picking cotton in Cuthbert, Georgia, to a young man protesting segregation in Americus, GA in the 1960s, as well as his transformation from a victim of racial injustice and bigotry to a renowned folk artist and raconteur.

 “I wanna see things like they were,” Rembert explains in All Me.
 “They just don’t look the same so all it is now is a memory and that’s why I’m happy that I did these paintings and things…it was just good.
 It ain’t like that no more.
 You have to kinda use your imagination.”